-Table 1.
-Summary of SNR and PCE between the Hybrid BGU Correlator and the 3-D OQC for Two Kinds of Filters where the average correlation plane energy is defined as the sum of the entire correlation plane intensity divided by the total number of pixels on a correlation plane.
-The two criteria are defined on some specific transverse planes where the peaks of the true objects are maximal.
-We employed different filters such as the conventional matched filter and the POF in both 3-D OQC and the hybrid BGU correlator in order to compare their performances.
-The SNR and the PCE are calculated accordingly and are summarized in Table 1.
-The SNR and the PCE for 3-D OQC are summarized in column 3 and those for BGU correlators in column 4.
-From Table 1, one can conclude that although the performances of 3-D OQC are acceptable for different filters, the performances of BGU correlators are superior.
-This is a reasonable penalty, owing to the use of less information in 3-D OQC than that in the BGU correlators.
-However, as mentioned above, when the imaging process is carried out along the entire transverse directions, the generated hologram will be $\tilde{T}(u, v)$ rather than T(u, v).
-Thus the above-mentioned astigmatism will be eliminated and the performances of 3-D OQC can be improved.
+Another criteria is peak-to-correlation energy (PCE)14 indicating the correlation peak sharpness and defined by, where the average correlation plane energy is defined as the sum of the entire correlation plane intensity divided by the total pixels on a correlation plane.
+The two criterions are defined on some specific transverse planes, where the peaks of the true objects are maximal.
+Different filters such as the conventional matched filter and the POF were employed in both 3-D OQC and the hybrid BGU correlator in order to compare their performances.
+The results of SNR and PCE are calculated accordingly, and summarized in table 1.
+The SNR and PCE for 3-D OQC are summarized in table 1 column 3 and those for BGU correlators are in column 4.
+From table 1, one can conclude that although the performances of 3-D OQC are acceptable for different filters, the performances of BGU correlators are superior.
+This is a reasonable penalty we should bear due to the use of less information in 3-D OQC than that in the BGU correlators.
+However, as mentioned above, when the imaging process is carried out along the entire transverse directions, the generated hologram will be $\tilde{T}(u,v)$ rather than T(u,v).
+Thus the above-mentioned astigmatism will be eliminated, and the performances of 3-D OQC can be improved.